jn89b/UTM/utm/docs/to_do.md

 - [X] Compute Difference then calculate desired

 # To do 04/15/2022
--[] Record rosbag of tag position
+-[X] Record rosbag of tag position
--[] Exten Kalman Filter to do a kalman filter sweep on this rosbag recording -[] Build Q and R matrices to reduce error of kalman filter
+-[X] Exten Kalman Filter to do a kalman filter sweep on this rosbag recording -[X] Build Q and R matrices to reduce error of kalman filter

+# To do 04/18/2022
+-[] Get pitch rate from mavros imu
+-[] Get roll rate from mavros imu

 ## Notes 3/22/2022
 - Had to rotate the camera x and y